Where? Hall of the Five Hundred in the Palazzo Vecchio

 What is a Fresco?
 A fresco is a painting that is executed using the fresco technique.
 This technique paints directly on wet lime plaster (a mix of sand, water, and lime that becomes solid when it dries).
 After the pigment is applied to the wet plaster and the plaster dries, the painting becomes an integral part of the wall.
 A mural is a more general word than a fresco as murals can also be created using different techniques.

-Fun fact: It has long been believed by many that below the fresco of Vasari a famous fresco of Leonardo da Vinci can be found (see this fascinating story by National Geographic for more details).
+Fun fact: It has long been believed by many that below the fresco of Vasari a famous fresco of Leonardo da Vinci can be found.
 In 1505 Leonardo da Vinci completed a fresco called The Battle of Anghiari.
 This fresco is referred to as the ‘lost Leonardo’ and preparatory sketches from Leonardo for this fresco and copies by later artists, such as Peter Paul Rubens, serve as evidence for the existence of this fresco.
 There are three reasons to believe that the lost Leonardo may indeed still be hidden here.
 First, historical sources tell document that the fresco existed at this location.
 Second, Vasari has a history of working on top of other artworks, while still preserving the old artwork.
 Third, the ‘cerca trova’ reference of Vasari may be a hint that the lost Leonardo can still be found.
 Over the years, various scientific methods have been used, but have not found enough evidence to confirm the presence of the lost Leonardo.

 Interested in a copy for yourself?
 Poster or Canvas